Efficient and optimal binary Hopfield associative memory storage using minimum probability flow

 In our first experiment, we compared MPF to the two methods OPR and PER for finding $64$-node Hopfield networks storing a given set of patterns $\mathcal{D}$.
 For each of $20$ trials, we used the three techniques to store a randomly generated set of $m$ binary patterns, where $m$ ranged from $1$ to $120$.
 The results are displayed in Fig.~\ref{fig1} and support the conclusions of Theorem 1 and Theorem 2.

-To study the efficiency of our method, we compared training time of a $64$-node network as in Fig.~\ref{fig1} with the three techniques OPR, MPF, and PER.
-The resulting computation times are displayed in Fig.~\ref{fig9} on a logarithmic scale.
-Notice that computation time for MPF and PER significantly increases near the pattern capacity threshold of the Hopfield network.
+To evaluate the efficiency of our method relative to standard techniques, we compared training time of a $64$-node network as in Fig.~\ref{fig1} with the three techniques OPR, MPF, and PER.
+The resulting computation times are displayed in Fig.~\ref{fig1} on a logarithmic scale.
+Notice that computation time for MPF and PER significantly increases near the capacity threshold of the Hopfield network.

 For our third experiment, we compared the denoising performance of MPF and PER.
 For each of four values for $m$ in a $128$-node Hopfield network, we determined weights and thresholds for storing all of a set of $m$ randomly generated binary patterns using both MPF and PER.
 We then flipped $0$ to $64$ of the bits in the stored patterns and let the dynamics (\ref{Hopdynamics}) converge (with weights and thresholds given by MPF and PER), recording if the converged pattern was identical to the original pattern or not.
 Our results are shown in Fig~\ref{fig2}, and they demonstrate the superior corrupted memory retrieval performance of MPF.